456dev/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

 ### Requester

-The requester is a successor for the old "Automatic Autocrafting" script which uses the old ME Bridge functions.
+The requester is a successor for the old "Autocrafting script" script which uses the old RS Bridge functions.
 It currently only works with AP on 1.21.1 or on 1.19.2 0.8 and supports both the ME and the RS Bridge at the same time.

 This script automatically schedules crafting jobs for pre-defined items, fluids and mekanism chemicals